Proper Solid Tonewood Care:

-Pinol Guitars are among the most finely crafted acoustic/Classical and ukulele instruments handcrafted today.
-We only premium solid tonewoods, carefully and patiently seasoned.
+Pinol Guitars and ukuleles is among a small selected group of handcrafted Acoustic/Classical and Ukulele luthier Company making instruments the old traditional way.
+We only use premium solid tonewoods, carefully and patiently seasoned.
 We build and finish our custom handmade guitars and ukuleles to exacting tolerances.
-The result of this fine craftsmanship is a tone, look and feel that is unmistakably Pinol Guitars -- rich, bright and beautiful are three words we take serious.
+The result of this fine craftsmanship is a tone, look and feel that is unmistakably a Pinol -- rich, bright and beautiful are three words we take serious.

 Temperature & Humidity